-For over two decades, the Clauder Competition has been New England's most prestigious playwriting award.
-It was created in 1981 to celebrate the distinctive voices of our region's playwrights and to bring their work to the attention of the greater theatrical community.
+For over three decades, the Clauder Competition has been New England’s most prestigious playwriting award.
+It was created in 1981 by Jeb Brooks, who continues to underwrite the program, The Clauder celebrates the distinctive voices of our region’s playwrights and brings their work to the attention of the greater theatrical community.
 The Clauder Competition identifies exciting new works by New England playwrights and ensures their successful launch through readings and productions at Portland Stage, which adjudicates the competition and provides a creative home for the winning playwright.

 The goal of the Clauder Competition for New England playwrights is to provide exposure, encouragement and critical feedback to promising playwrights who typically receive little more than a return postcard for material they send to theaters and producers.
-Past winners or finalists who have launched successful playwriting careers include Gregory Hischak, Quiara Alegria Hudes, Adam Bock, Laura Harrington, Elizabeth Egloff, Bridget Carpenter, Melinda Lopez, Liz Duffy Adams, William Donnelly, Kim Rosenstock, and Pulitzer Prize-winner Paula Vogel.
+Past winners or finalists who have launched successful playwriting careers include Tom Coash, Adam Bock, Laura Harrington, Elizabeth Egloff, Bridget Carpenter, Melinda Lopez, Liz Duffy Adams, William Donnelly, Kim Rosenstock, and Pulitzer Prize-winners Quiara Alegria Hudes and Paula Vogel.

 Additional prizes will also be awarded to the best play from each of the six New England states.

 - Playwrights must currently live or attend school in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, or Vermont.
 This residency requirement may be waived in cases where the material has significant relevance to New England AND where the playwright has previously lived in New England for a considerable period of time.
-For questions of eligibility, contact Literary Manager Daniel Burson at email@example.com.
+For questions of eligibility, please email us.

 - Plays must be full-length, with a running time between one and three hours.